 Resident freshmen are not allowed vehicles on campus.
 Out-of-state students are required by state law to register their vehicles with the North Adams Police Department.
 Parking on campus is limited and by permit only.
 Resident student parking permits become available through a lottery conducted by Residential Programs & Services.
-A resident parking permit can be purchased for \$50 per semester.
-Commuter parking permits are issued on a first come basis upon application and presentation of car registration, valid college ID, and driver's license.
-Commuter parking permits are \$25 per semester.
+Parking permits for commuter spaces may be purchased for \$30 per semester at the Department of Public Safety during specified times at the beginning of each semester.
+These are issued on a first come, first served basis upon application and presentation of car registration, valid college ID, and driver's license.
+The resident student parking permit distribution process is coordinated by Residential Programs & Services.
+Resident students should contact Residential Programs & Services for information about this process (a limited number of permits are available for \$100 per semester).
 All student vehicles must be registered with the campus Department of Public Safety.